The environments of the radio galaxy population in SIMBA: Results

-Another way to view these trends is that, at a given richness, radio galaxies tend to live in more massive galaxies.
-So if one looks in a given galaxy group, according to \simba, one expects to see the radio galaxies arising in the higher stellar mass galaxies.
+Another way to view these trends is that, at a given richness, radio galaxies tend to live in more massive galaxies, partly a consequence of the mass limit imposed for radio galaxies in \simba.
+So if one looks in a given galaxy group, according to \simba, one expects to see radio galaxies arising in the higher stellar mass galaxies.

-For richness vs. black holes mass (second panel), there is not nearly as much difference between star-forming and quenched populations; at a given $\mbh$, these populations live in similarly rich environments, only slightly richer for quenched systems.
-The trend for HERGs and LERGs are similar to that for stellar mass: The HERGs continue to follow the star-forming galaxy population, while the LERGs generally follow the quenched population, although at the lowest masses the LERGs seem to go more towards the star-forming galaxies.
-This is expected because the same cold gas that feeds star formation also grows the black hole in torque accretion-dominated (i.e. HERG) systems.
-Alternatively, this plot can be interpreted that at a given richness, the low-mass HERGs tend to have over-massive black holes compared to the overall galaxy population.